Whitney Reynolds: X-Overs (Crossovers)

+Reynolds is a monthly contributor to Fete Lifestyle Magazine, where she writes "Who's with Whit," an interview series featuring conversations with business leaders, entertainers, nonprofit advocates, and community figures.
+The column highlights personal stories, professional achievements, and the impact of individuals across the Chicago area.

 Hosting and appearances

 On September 18, 2022, Reynolds hosted the 54th Annual Public Media Awards.
 The Public Media Awards Gala was presented by the National Educational Telecommunications Association honoring the achievements of public media.